From the airport to the city centre Botswana

 With a driver Botswana

-The cities of Gaborone, Francistown, Lobatse, Kasane and Maun have cab services.
+Cabs are available in Gaborone, Francistown, Lobatse, Kasane and Maun.
 Some are licensed (blue number plates), others are not.
-Very few cabs are metered, but fares are reasonable and are calculated on a flat rate basis depending on the destination.
-It will cost even less if you share it with other occupants.
+Very few cabs have meters, but fares are reasonable, calculated on a flat-rate basis according to destination.
+You'll pay even less if you share with other passengers.
 The easiest way to find a cab is through your accommodation.
-Each hotel works with a network of cabs that are used to the address.
+Each hotel works with a network of regular cabs.

 By car Botswana